PluribusDigital/playbook/delivery/software-dev/data-discovery.md

 ## Artifacts

+See [artifact examples](data-discovery-artifact-example.md) for how you might capture this information in a markdown file.

 ### Data Flows (optional)

 Depending on the complexity of the system and number of sources, this can be a visual diagram, or simply a few text bullets.
 For few sources, skipping data flows is a valid option.